querycert/qcert/README.md

 #### Node.js (Recommended)

-Execution and testing for the JavaScript compilation target, as well demo material, requires Node.js.
-We suggest Node.js version 10 or 12.
+Execution and testing for the JavaScript compilation target, as well demo material, requires Node.js version 16 or later.

 Node.js can be installed from https://nodejs.org/en/